 Pinterest: High-Intent Browsers

 Pinterest users are actively planning purchases.
-They're creating boards for home decor, fashion, weddings - all of which involve buying things.
-Pinterest Shopping makes products directly purchasable from Pins.
-If your product is visual and aspirational, Pinterest is underutilized territory.
+They build boards for home decor, fashion, and weddings, all of which involve buying things.
+Pinterest Shopping makes products purchasable straight from Pins.
+If your product is visual and aspirational, Pinterest is underused territory.
+These aren't impulse buyers.
+They're planners who have already decided to buy something in your category, which is why average order values run high.

 The Inventory Pressure Problem